Infinidoge/nix-minecraft/README.md

 #### `enable`

 If enabled, the servers in `services.minecraft-servers.servers` will be created and started as applicable.
-The data for the servers will be loaded from and saved to `dataDir`
+The data for the servers will be loaded from and saved to `dataDir`, and any sockets will be put in `runDir`.

 #### `eula`

-Whether you agree to [Mojang's EULA](https://account.mojang.com/documents/minecraft_eula) This option must be set to true to run Minecraft server.
+Whether you agree to [Mojang's EULA](https://account.mojang.com/documents/minecraft_eula).
+This option must be set to true to run any Minecraft servers.

 #### `openFirewall`

 Whether to open ports in the firewall for each server.
 Sets the default for `servers.<name>.openFirewall`.
-This will only work if the ports are specified in `servers.<name>.serverProperties` otherwise it will simply use the default ports.
+This will only work if the ports are specified in `servers.<name>.serverProperties`, otherwise it will use the default ports.
 Remember to change the ports if you running multiple servers.
+The module asserts that servers with `openFirewall` set do not have conflicting ports to try to catch this.

 #### `dataDir`

 Directory to store the Minecraft servers.
+Defaults to `/srv/minecraft`.

-Each server will be under a subdirectory named after the server name in this directory, such as /srv/minecraft/servername
+Each server will be under a subdirectory named after the server name, such as `/srv/minecraft/servername`.

 #### `runDir`

 Directory to place the runtime tmux sockets into.
+Defaults to `/run/minecraft`.
 Each server's console will be a tmux socket file in the form of servername.sock.
 To connect to the console, run `tmux -S /run/minecraft/servername.sock attach`, press `Ctrl + b` then `d` to detach.

 #### `user`

 Name of the user to create and run servers under.
-It is recommended to leave this as the default, as it is the same user as services.minecraft-server.
+It is recommended to leave this as the default, as it is the same user as `services.minecraft-server`.

 #### `group`

 Name of the group to create and run servers under.
 In order to modify the server files or attach to the tmux socket, your user must be a part of this group.
-It is recommended to leave this as the default, as it is the same group as services.minecraft-server
+It is recommended to leave this as the default, as it is the same group as `services.minecraft-server`.

 #### `environmentFile`

-File consisting of lines in the form varname=value to define environment variables for the minecraft servers.
-Secrets (database passwords, secret keys, etc.) can be provided to server files without adding them to the Nix store by defining them in the environment file and referring to them in option `servers.<name>.files` with the syntax @varname@.
+File consisting of lines in the form `varname=value` to define environment variables for the minecraft servers.
+Secrets (database passwords, secret keys, etc.) can be substituted into server files without adding them to the Nix store by defining them in the environment file and adding them `servers.<name>.files` with the syntax `@varname@`.

 ### `servers.<name>`